-- (a) be credited with a minimum of 120 points towards the qualification; and - (b) either: - i. be credited with courses listed in Schedule A to these Regulations for an unendorsed qualification; or - ii. be credited with courses listed in Schedule B to these Regulations for an endorsed qualification.
+- (a) be credited with a minimum of 120 points towards the qualification by either: - i. being credited with courses listed in Schedule V to these Regulations for an unendorsed qualification; or - ii. being credited with courses listed in Schedule S to these Regulations for an endorsed qualification.